 Dr David McKnight

-Dr David McKnight is Associate Professor at the Journalism and Media Research Centre at the University of New South Wales.
-He is the author of Beyond Right and Left: New Politics and the Culture War, a book which analyses the rise of the Right, the collapse of the Left and the culture war around feminism, multiculturalism and the politics of values.
-His most recent book, Rupert Murdoch: An Investigation of Political Power is due for release this year.
+David McKnight is Associate Professor at the University of New South Wales.
+He is the author of Beyond Right and Left: New Politics and the Culture War, a book which analyses the rise of the Right, the problems of the Left and the culture war around feminism, multiculturalism and the politics of values.
+In 2012 his book, Rupert Murdoch: An Investigation of Political Power was published.
+His most recent book is co-authored Big Coal: Australia’s Dirtiest Habit which was published in 2013 with Guy Pearse and Bob Burton

 John Menadue AO

 John Menadue was Private Secretary to Gough Whitlam from 1960 to 1967.
 He then served seven years as General Manager of News Limited, Sydney.
 He headed the Department of Prime Minister and Cabinet from 1974 to 1976, working for Prime Ministers Gough Whitlam and Malcolm Fraser.
 After four years as Ambassador to Japan, he returned to Australia in 1980 to head the Department of Immigration and Ethnic Affairs.
-He was CEO of Qantas between 1986 and 1989, and continues to advise several national companies.
+He was CEO of Qantas between 1986 and 1989.
 He has chaired major Health reviews in NSW and SA.
 He was the founding chair of the Centre for Policy Development.
 He co-authored the CPD report on the asylum-seeker and refugee debate, A New Approach with Kate Gauthier and Arja Keski-Nummi.
-Read his articles for the CPD here
+Read his articles for the CPD here.
+He has a blog at johnmenadue.com/blog/

 Adam Rorris is an education economist and policy analyst working extensively in Australia and overseas.
+For the Gonski review on school funding, he was the lead author of the paper on funding for disadvantaged students.
 He has worked for the World Bank, Unicef, UNESCO, AusAID and other international agencies to help develop robust funding systems for national school systems throughout Asia and the Pacific.
-During 2002-2007 he worked as the Manager/Principal Analyst of the Schools Resourcing Taskforce for the Ministerial Council of Australian Education Ministers.
+During 2002-2007 Adam worked as the Manager/Principal Analyst of the Schools Resourcing Taskforce for the Ministerial Council of Australian Education Ministers.
 He has worked with all state and Commonwealth departments of education as well as representatives of the non-government school sector.
-He provides commentary on Australian education issues through the Sydney Morning Herald.
+He provides commentary on Australian education issues through The Sydney Morning Herald.

 Dr James Slezak